-If you just want to achieve large clouds with a minimum of fuss, things are a lot safer as long as you buy quality equipment from reputable brands.
+If you just want to achieve large clouds with minimum fuss, things are a lot safer as long as you buy quality equipment from reputable brands.

 Starting at a low power setting, slowly crank the wattage/temperature up in small increments until you are getting satisfactory vapour.
 Refer to the manufacturer’s recommendation if available, but remember that the setting provided might not be the right settings for your personal taste.

-There’s essentially two ways to inhale from an e-cigarette.
+There’s essentially two ways to inhale when you vape.

-The second is direct to lung, where you inhale the vapour directly into your lungs.
+The second is Direct-Lung, where you inhale the vapour directly into your lungs.